MinikubeAddon/watchpod/README.md

 <br>

 ## Use Directly As Minikube Addon
 Watchpod is currently not available on [Minikube].
-We are in the process of tightening up the code for submission.
+We are in the process of submitting the code for adapation.
 For the time being, you can fork our [Minikube clone] with the Watchpod addon included, then follow the instructions on [build guide] to run Minikube locally.

-Now run the two commands below with Minikube running to enable Watchpod as a Minikube addon:
+Then, run the two commands below with Minikube running to enable Watchpod as a Minikube addon:

 ```
   minikube mount /{file directory to watch}:/mount-9p  *(run this in new terminal tab.
 Keep open)